modxcms/fred/docs/system_settings/index.md

 ### Element's Category ID

 To display, Fred needs to be fed an Element Category ID, which can be found in the "Categories" section of the Elements tab.
 The Element Category also needs sub-categories to display properly.
-Any chunks left un-categorized will not display.
+Any Chunks left un-categorized will not display.

 ### Icon Editor